 Dupilumab is an injectable drug that blocks the immune system from overreacting and causing inflammation.
 "The polyps just seem to melt away.
-I usually recommend it for patients whose polyps come back after surgery, who can't have surgery for other reasons, or who have bad asthma," says Dr. Alice Maxfield, an ear, nose, and throat specialist at Harvard-affiliated Brigham and Women's Hospital.
+It's especially helpful for patients whose polyps come back after surgery, who can't have surgery for other reasons, or who have bad asthma," says Dr. Alice Maxfield, an ear, nose, and throat specialist at Harvard-affiliated Brigham and Women's Hospital.
 Dupilumab does have potential side effects, including serious allergic reactions or eye problems (such as conjunctivitis).
-The drug is extremely expensive, about $37,000 per year.
+The drug is very expensive.
 However, Medicare covers most costs.

 Image: © PeopleImages/Getty Images

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
-Please note the date of last review on all articles.
+Please note the date of last review or update on all articles.

 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.